mongodb/mongo-rust-driver/README.md

 # MongoDB Rust Driver
 [![Crates.io](https://img.shields.io/crates/v/mongodb.svg)](https://crates.io/crates/mongodb) [![docs.rs](https://docs.rs/mongodb/badge.svg)](https://docs.rs/mongodb) [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](LICENSE)

 This repository contains the officially supported MongoDB Rust driver, a client side library that can be used to interact with MongoDB deployments in Rust applications.
-It depends on the [`bson`](https://docs.rs/bson) crate for BSON support.
+It uses the [`bson`](https://docs.rs/bson) crate for BSON support.
 The driver contains a fully async API that supports either [`tokio`](https://crates.io/crates/tokio) (default) or [`async-std`](https://crates.io/crates/async-std), depending on the feature flags set.
 The driver also has a sync API that may be enabled via feature flag.

 ## Index
 - [Installation](#Installation)